Will Demps: New York Giants

 Demps was signed by the New York Giants in the offseason.
 He started all 16 games for the Giants in 2006.

 Houston Texans

 Demps was signed by the Houston Texans on September 11, 2007.
 He played in 15 games, starting the last 8 games of the season.
 He was named an AFC Pro Bowl alternate.

 The Texans released Demps on February 25, 2009.

 NFL statistics

 Personal life

 Demps is the oldest brother of Marcus Demps.
-He was born in SC but moved to California.
-He went to Highland High School, located in Palmdale, California and occasionally works as a model in his spare time.
-He made an appearance in ex-Destiny's Child, Letoya Luckett's first solo video "Torn".
+He occasionally works as a model in his spare time.
+He made an appearance in ex-Destiny's Child band member Letoya Luckett's first solo video "Torn".